 It’s not always comfortable or convenient, they say.
 However, they’re able to allocate more money for giving, savings, debt repayment, and expenses they value.

 Opportunities to grow themselves and their business are a top priority for them.
 For example, they recently attended a leadership conference, opting to spend the money they used to spend on groceries on the conference instead.
 Nicole’s also investing in a personal trainer because she values her health.

 The couple’s budget changes as their life changes.
 They record each purchase and check in weekly to see how they’re doing or make adjustments.

 Brian and Nicole are enthusiastic about values-based budgeting because they say it’s changed nearly every aspect of their lives.

 They say they now get excited about money and fight less because they agree on how they want to prioritize their spending.
 They’ve learned how to work together, communicate well, and navigate tough conversations about how to reach their long-term and short-term goals.

 And, Nicole is leaving her full-time job soon to focus on their business, thanks to their budgeting.

-Start the values conversation today in your own marriage today.
-For help, check out the tools from TogetherTM, brightpeak’s financial platform designed just for couples.
+Start the values conversation in your own marriage today.
+For help, check out the resources in TogetherTM, brightpeak’s digital financial tool designed for couples.